bricelam/bricelam.github.io/_posts/2016-10-23-paket-like-nuget-with-msbuild.md

 In this post, I'd like to walk you through a prototype of how to structure your NuGet references to resemble [paket.dependencies][4] and [paket.references][5] files.

-The file looks like this:
+The file layout looks like this:

     .
     ├───App.sln